lejenome/lejenome.github.io/_posts/2014-11-04-syteup-creating-basic-plugin-segment.md

 what we did is to add segment code (copied from segment tutorial) into the `setupSegment` function, then we export it as `setup` item on the plugin module which should be named `segmentPlugin`.
-As you note, the user depending write_key is readed from the `settings` object of the plugin which will be added on the third step.
+As you note, the user depending write_key is read from the `settings` object of the plugin which will be added on the third step.

 2- we add a script tag to the `index.html` file that will load the plugin code.

-the script tag should be included on the plugins section just before `js/plugins.js` tag and it should be loaded on defer mode
+the script tag should be included in the plugins section just before `js/plugins.js` tag and it should be loaded on defer mode

 ```html